At Least As Extreme A random sample of 860 births in New York Sta... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The sample proportion is the ratio of the number of successes (in this case, male births) to the total number of observations in the sample.
-It is calculated by dividing the number of boys (426) by the total number of births (860), yielding a sample proportion of 0.495.
-This value is crucial for hypothesis testing as it serves as the basis for comparing against the hypothesized population proportion.
+The sample proportion, denoted as p^ (p-hat), is the ratio of the number of successes (in this case, the number of boys born) to the total number of observations in the sample.
+It provides an estimate of the population proportion based on the sample data.
+For the given question, p^ can be calculated as 426 boys out of 860 total births, which helps in assessing the validity of the common belief about the population proportion.

 Recommended video: